Whether you like it or not, social media is here to stay.

 We’re all humans (unless you subscribe to the theory that some of us are, indeed, aliens from another planet).
 However, do people see your business as human?
 If not, they should.

 Quite simply, people are more likely to buy what you’re selling when they know there is a person (or people) genuinely trying to make their life better.
-It’s why you see lawyers on billboards, car dealers on TV, and other people who put their face on their products.
+It’s why you see lawyers on billboards, car dealers on TV, and other people who put their faces on their products.

 You don’t have to put your face on your product (I advise against it).
 But you do need to show there are real people in your business who truly care.